francfer-art/francfer-art/README.md

 ### Hi there, I'm Fran 👋

 - 🔭 I’m currently exploring the realms of data analysis and cybersecurity.
-- 🌱 I’m currently honing my skills in C and Python at 42.
+- 🌱 I’m currently honing my skills in C and Python at 42 School.
 - 👀 I’m passionate about uncovering security flaws and enhancing digital resilience.
 - 💼 I'm open to collaborations on projects related to cybersecurity and data analysis.
 - 📫 You can reach out to me via email: [franfernandezleon@icloud.com](mailto:franfernandezleon@icloud.com)